 - manage the academy trust's finances and property and employ staff

-Richard Cohen - Vice Chairman of Trustees
+Richard Cohen - Acting Chairman of Trustees

 Richard was educated at Worthing High School in 1990's and returned as a volunteer in 2008 to develop the school’s financial literacy programme.
 He subsequently became a Trustee of the school in 2009 and a Governor in 2012.